E-xyza/zigler/guides/4-nif_options.md

 ## Raw calls

 Raw calls can be signified with the `raw` option; this option takes the arity of the function as the value associated with the key.

-> ### multiple arities {: .info }
+> ### multiple arities {: .info}
 >
-> Currently, multiple arities are not supported, but multiple arities will be
+> Currently, multiple arities are not supported, but multiple arities will be supported in a future
-> supported in a future release.
+> release.

 The normal header for a BEAM nif is as follows:

 `static ERL_NIF_TERM hello(ErlNifEnv* env, int argc, const ERL_NIF_TERM argv[])`

 In order to support usage of BEAM nifs in the most flexible fashion, you may write your nifs as `raw` nifs, which looks as follows:

-> ### beam.make and beam.get in raw nifs {: .warning }
+> ### beam.make and beam.get in raw nifs {: .warning}
 >
-> Note that you MUST supply `.{.env = env}` in the options to beam.make or beam.get
+> Note that you MUST supply `.{.env = env}` in the options to beam.make or beam.get calls in raw nifs,
-> calls in raw nifs, or functions called by raw nifs.
-The threadlocal `beam.context`
+> or functions called by raw nifs.
+The threadlocal `beam.context` variable which normally stores the
-> variable which normally stores the environment is not set when you make a raw call.
+> environment is not set when you make a raw call.

 ```elixir
 defmodule RawCallTest do